ThinkAllofYours/ThinkAllofYours.github.io/index.md

 # DUHWAN JANG
 >Programming is **如切如磋 如琢如磨**

-I'm software engineer.
+I'm a software engineer.
 I love my work.
 I'm doing software craftsmanship.
-I'm believe that We could change the world,
+I believe that We could change the world,
 We could solve the problem in the world.
-If you believe that please contact to me.
+If you believe that please contact with me.
 I want to work with you.

 ## PERSONAL INFORMATION